JuanPenalver11/giraffe/README.md

 * utils/dbConnection.js replace proccess.env with your onw Mongo URI.

-* controllers/resetPassword.js - forgotPassword function  | change user and pass process.env
+* controllers/resetPassword.js - forgotPassword function  | change 'user' and 'pass' process.env

-In order to do go into 'https://knowledge.workspace.google.com/kb/how-to-create-app-passwords-000009237' and follow the indications provided.
-Replace user with the email you have created the app password and the the pass with the password provided by google.
+In order to do you need to create an app password with Google.
+To do so, go into 'https://knowledge.workspace.google.com/kb/how-to-create-app-passwords-000009237' and follow the indications provided.

+Replace 'user' with the email you have created the 'app password' and the the 'pass' with the password provided by google.

 if you struggle to find App Passwords after activating the 2-step verifications.
 Use the following link 'https://myaccount.google.com/apppasswords'